jjgradwell/UbuntuConfigLTS/README.md

 ## Step 2: Install Apache Web Server

-To install a fully functional Apache server, enter each of these commands on a separate line in the terminal
+To install a fully functional Apache server, enter each of these commands on a separate line in the terminal, change {$USER} to your username

 ```
    sudo apt install -y apache2 apache2-utils
    systemctl status apache2  // Check status